Before you start, watch the mission video with the children. This gives the objectives of the games and also talks through the navigation of the site.

 Share information about the program with parents and send home their login details using this letter.
 We also have a Spanish and Chinese translation.

 Shout about it on social media.
 Post this picture along with the following text:

-Print off this poster for your classroom door to remind parents to spend little and often on Phonics Hero.
+Print off this poster for your classroom – to remind parents to spend little and often on Phonics Hero.

 Use this star chart to motivate children to practise at home.

-Quick Tip: Rather than just having all of your students setup within one class, why not setup several classes and split your children up into their phonics groups?
-This will help you in the day-to-day management of the accounts, while you assign levels, schedule homework and track the groups’
+Quick Tip: rather than just having all of your students set up within one class, why not have setup several classes and split your children up into their phonics groups?
+This will help you in the day-to-day management of the accounts when you assign levels, schedule homework and track the groups’ progress.